sas1531/luad_scripts/README.txt

---skip			If there are extra lines after the header, skip this number --row_gene		Row number where features begin (after meta data) --column_gene		Column number where features begin (after meta data) --meta_column 		Column number where gene IDs or symbols are located -o/-out			Output file prefix for all file outputs --aes			Color aesthetic of distribution plot -u/--upper_x_limit	Upper x limit for distribution plot
+--skip			If there are extra lines after the header, skip this number --row_gene		Row number where features begin (after meta data) --column_gene		Column number where features begin (after meta data) --gene_symbol_column 	Column number where gene IDs or symbols are located -o/-out			Output file prefix for all file outputs --aes			Color aesthetic of distribution plot -u/--upper_x_limit	Upper x limit for distribution plot